LordDemonos/Quarm.Guide/README.md

 I don't use this with EQ but I need to mention it alongside Lossless Scaling.
 I use it with my 4k OLED monitor to remove the Windows border around games sometimes to prevent OLED burn-in.
 It's pricey on Steam but free on Github.

 - https://github.com/Codeusa/Borderless-Gaming/releases

+## About Project Quarm

+### Optional Self Imposed Rulesets

+These three rulesets may be toggled on independently or all at once at Level 1 at any Priest of Discord.
+The process of doing so resets your character and all of its data to as if it had just spawned in the game world, and prevents future ruleset toggling.

+#### Self Found
+This is a gametype that restricts interactions with standard ruleset players.
+This is more akin to a "Group Self Found / Group Ironman" ruleset if enabled by itself.
+The following restrictions are imposed:
+- You cannot group or raid with players who are not also playing the Self Found ruleset.
+- You cannot be buffed or healed by other players whom are outside of your experience credit range.
+- You cannot trade with other players.
+- You cannot purchase items from merchants that aren't already on the merchant.
+- You cannot loot items that were handed to an NPC by a player off of the NPC's corpse.
+- You cannot sell or buy items in The Bazaar.
+- You cannot pick up dropped items on the ground that are dropped by other players.
+Standard ground spawns do not apply to this rule.
+- You cannot loot items from 'opened' corpses.
+You must receive initial experience credit per the ruleset to loot the item(s) you wish to loot.
+- You cannot loot items from corpses of mobs you weren't in group or raid experience credit range of.
+- You must engage a creature at 100% HP to receive experience or loot for yourself, your group or your raid, and deal at least 50% of the mob's health in damage to receive experience.
+- *NOTE: Normal damage rules additionally apply to the target for experience credit.
+The NPC regenerating to 100% HP will reset this flag.*

+#### Solo Only
+This is a gametype that restricts interactions with all other players, including other ruleset players.
+The restrictions here override the restrictions in Self Found if they would conflict.
+This is akin to a "Solo Self Found / Ironman" ruleset found in other games.
+The following restrictions are imposed:
+- You cannot group or raid with other players.
+- You cannot be buffed or healed by other players.
+- You cannot trade with other players.
+- You cannot purchase items from merchants that aren't already on the merchant.
+- You cannot loot items that were handed to an NPC by a player off of the NPC's corpse.
+- You cannot sell or buy items from The Bazaar.
+- You cannot pick up dropped items on the ground that are dropped by other players.
+Standard ground spawns do not apply to this rule.
+- You must engage a creature at 100% HP to receive experience or loot for yourself and deal at least 50% of the mob's health in damage to receive experience.
+Normal damage rules additionally apply to the target for experience credit.
+The NPC regenerating to 100% HP will reset this flag.
+- You cannot loot items from 'opened' corpses.
+You must receive initial credit per the ruleset to loot the item(s) you wish to loot.

+#### Hardcore
+This is a gametype that will result in permanent deletion of your character upon your first death above the item loss level.
+This is also known as a "Permadeath" ruleset found in other games.
+There are no restrictions like the rulesets above have, but this may be toggled on in addition to the above two rulesets.
+- *NOTE: Characters who have hit a milestone under the hardcore ruleset that die will be broadcast to the entire server.
+Their corpse will instantly decay and the character will be reset.
+There will be no character recovery after a death.*

+### Gameplay Changes

+- No 'Out of Group Range' exploit - a player who is physically out of range of other players may not receive an experience bonus as if they were in a group.
+- Tradeskill containers will delete nodrop items for everyone, including the player who placed it there.

+The following zones have 'pull limits' and when you aggro a quantity of mobs over these numbers, they will instantly teleport on you instead of chase you:

+- hohonora    Halls of Honor    15
+- pofire    Plane of Fire    15
+- povalor    Plane of Valor    20
+- solrotower    Tower of Solusek Ro    20
+- podisease    Plane of Disease    25
+- poeartha    Plane of Earth    25
+- poearthb    Plane of Earth    25
+- ponightmare    Plane of Nightmares    25
+- postorms    Plane of Storms    25
+- potactics    Drunder, the Fortress of Zek    25
+- vexthal    Vex Thal    28
+- skyfire    Skyfire Mountains    30
+- poinnovation    Plane of Innovation    40
+- pojustice    Plane of Justice    40
+- potorment    Torment, the Plane of Pain    40

+#### Reduced Respawn Timers & Anti Kite

+For launch, we will impose a limit on the amount of mobs that can be pulled in newbie zones to 4.
+Anti Kite code will be applied after 4 NPCs are pulled.
+This is to prevent folks from monopolizing zones with PBAOE classes early on.

+Newbie zones will also have a reduced respawn rate on all NPCs.
+NPCs between 12 and 60 second respawns will be reduced to 12 seconds.
+NPCs between 61 seconds and 499 seconds will be reduced to 60 seconds.

+Newbie zones are normally major cities with newbie yards, and adjacent stomping grounds such as South Ro, East Commonlands or Qeynos Hills.

+This restriction will be removed after zones thin out or 7 days, whichever comes sooner.

+### Timeline

+Time-Locked Progression system, with 9 months between each expansion.
+Classic -> Kunark -> Velious -> Luclin -> Planes of Power.
+Incremental patches will occur every 3 months.

+#### Classic (1.x) (October 1st, 2023)

+1.0 (Launch)
+- Paineel is in on launch.
+The Hole and The Warrens are closed.
+- Runnyeye does not drop Alloy items, and the sporali have not moved in.
+- Legacy Items are enabled:
+ * Manastone
+ * Rubicite Armor
+ * Guise of the Deceiver
+ * Journeyman's Boots (Drelzna)
+- EXP / ZEM - Pre Velious, Classic EQ ZEMs
+- A single pet dealing 50% or more will reduce solo experience at 50% or equal to one group member weight of the pet's level if grouped.
+- Wizards keep later xpac  innate crit chance.

+Classic 1.3: January 1st, 2024 (3 months)
+- The Temple of Solusek Ro opens.
+- The Classic Planes (Hate, Fear, Sky) open. - Cazic-Thule is a hybrid of Kunark and Velious CT.
+Innoruuk is a hybrid of pre and post revamp Innoruuk.
+(Immunities to slow, snare, fear, root, paci, etc, but not resist immune)
+- Legacy Items are disabled from Classic 1.0

+Classic 1.6: April 1st, 2024 (2 months)
+- The Hole opens.
+- Bloody Kithicor / Firiona Vie / Lanys T'vyl GM event
+- Lustrous Russet Armor stops dropping.

+Classic 1.9: June 1st, 2024 (1 month)
+- Special event: 1 month Kunark-Locked Iksar early access (Level Cap 50, some zones restricted)

+### Legacy Items

+### Mule Accounts

+### Elective Services

+### Events

 ## FAQ, Troubleshooting, and Obscure Situations